matter-labs/zksync-lite-docs/docs/api/events.md

 }
 ```

-The `status` field is equal to either `committed` when the update was commited onchain or `finalized` when the block with such event has been verified with zero knowledge proofs onchain.
-It can also be equal to `reverted` if the block hsa been reverted.
+The `status` field is equal to either `committed` when the update was committed onchain or `finalized` when the block with such event has been verified with zero-knowledge proofs onchain.
+It can also be equal to `reverted` if the block has been reverted.
 A block that was finalized can never be reverted.

 Here is an example of a `finalized` block event: